 The Toolbar is divided into four sections Log In, Operations, Lookups, and Setup.
 All but the Operations section are identical in each Template.

-Log In enables a Simplified Loader user to log in or log out from the Oracle Fusion.
+Log In enables a Simplified Loader user to log in or out from the Oracle Fusion.

-Operations contain actions that are specific to that Template only.
-Detailed descriptions of these operations can be accessed from each Template.
+Operations contain actions that are specific to the Template.
+Detailed descriptions of these operations can be accessed from the Template page.

-Lookups section of the Toolbar is used to update the Lookup values contained in the Lookups worksheet.
+Lookups section of the Toolbar is used to refresh the Lookup values in the template.

-Setup contains the operations that enable users to connect to Oracle Fusion environments, choose validation options and conduct admin tasks.
+Setup contains the operations that enable users to connect to Oracle Fusion environments, choose validation options and perform admin tasks.